 Academic employees (faculty; P&A; professionals in training except 9541, 9548, 9549, 9554, 9555, 9556, and 9559; and graduate assistants) who follow the Twin Cities and Rochester academic calendar and are eligible to receive holiday pay are also eligible for a personal holiday.

 Rules and contract language governing leave for personal holidays vary by employee group.
 Be sure to consult the appropriate governing document.

 - Teamsters, Article 29—Holidays (pdf)

 - AFSCME Unit 7, Article 15—Holidays (pdf)

 - Civil Service Rules, Rule 10—Hours of Work, Overtime, Holidays, Reporting and Callback (pdf)

 Scheduled Floating Holiday—Crookston, Duluth, and Morris Campuses

 The Crookston, Duluth, and Morris campus administrators usually set a floating holiday each year instead of a personal holiday.
-The entire campus will be closed on the chosen date, affecting all academic, P&A, Civil Service, and Labor Represented staff employees.
+The entire campus will be closed on the chosen date.

 However, the 2017-2018 schedule does include one personal floating holiday.